lolitemaultes/GodString/README.md

 > _"You pull the string.
 God speaks."_

-**GodString** is a divine word generator inspired by *GodWord* from Terry A. Davis's TempleOS.
-This application takes 10 random words from a sacred word bank (e.g. biblical vocabulary) and sends them to a local AI language model to decipher God's words.
+**GodString** is a divine word interpreter inspired by *GodWord* from Terry A. Davis's TempleOS.
+This application takes 10 randomly chosen words from a sacred word bank (e.g. biblical vocabulary) and sends them to a local AI language model to decipher God's words.

 ---